cybercog/laravel-love/README.md

 ## Features

 - Fully customizable types of reactions.
+- Any model can react to models and receive reactions at the same time.
 - `Reactant` can has many types of reactions.
 - `Reacter` can add many reactions to one `Reactant` or they could be mutually exclusive.
 - Reaction counters with detailed aggregated data for each reactant.
 - Reaction totals with total aggregated data for each reactant.
+- Can work with any database `id` column types.
 - Sort `Reactable` models by reactions total count.
 - Sort `Reactable` models by reactions total weight.
 - Events for `created` & `deleted` reactions.